SumoLogic/sumologic-documentation/docs/manage/data-forwarding/amazon-s3-bucket.md

 1. **Active**.
 Select this check box to enable data forwarding for the entire S3 bucket.
 To start forwarding data, you will also need to enable forwarding for the desired indexes, as described below.
 1. Click **Save**.

-If Sumo Logic is able to verify the S3 credentials, the destination will be added to the list of destinations, and you can start data forwarding for specific partitions or Scheduled Views, as described in the following section.
-See [Error and alert conditions](#error-and-alert-conditions) for examples of errors that can occur.
+If Sumo Logic is able to verify the S3 credentials, the destination will be added to the list of destinations.
+If the destination is not added successfully, see [Error and alert conditions](#error-and-alert-conditions) for examples of errors that can occur.

+Once the destination is added, you can start data forwarding for specific partitions or Scheduled Views as described in [Forward data to an S3 forwarding destination](#forward-datato-an-s3-forwarding-destination) below.

-## Forward data to S3
+## Forward data to an S3 forwarding destination

-This section has instructions for enabling data forwarding for an existing partition or Scheduled View.
+Once you [configure an S3 forwarding destination](#configure-an-s3-data-forwarding-destination), you can forward data to it from partitions and Scheduled Views.

 :::tip
-You can also enable data forwarding when you first create a partition or Scheduled View by selecting the **Enable Data Forwarding** check box.
+In addition to forwarding data from existing partitions and Scheduled Views, you can also enable data forwarding when you first create a partition or Scheduled View by selecting the **Enable Data Forwarding** check box.
 :::

 1. Depending on whether you want to forward data from a partition or a Scheduled View: